 Rudolf Baumgartner, M.D.
 On May 2, 2007, we entered into an employment agreement with Dr. Baumgartner, our Executive Vice President and Chief Medical Officer, which we amended on December 23, 2008 and October 9, 2009.
-Dr. Baumgartner currently receives a base salary of \$322,438, which is subject to review and adjustment in accordance with our corporate policy.
+Dr. Baumgartner currently receives a base salary of \$338,560, which is subject to review and adjustment in accordance with our corporate policy.
 Dr. Baumgartner is eligible for an annual performance bonus with a target amount of 25% of his base salary.
 Dr. Baumgartner is eligible to participate in our employee benefit plans in effect from time to time, subject to the terms of those plans.
-We also entered into a retention bonus agreement with Dr. Baumgartner on June 24, 2013 pursuant to which Dr. Baumgartner received a one-time retention bonus payment of \$12,500 and one-time milestone bonus payments of \$12,500 and \$25,000.
+We also entered into a retention bonus agreement with Dr. Baumgartner on June 24, 2013 pursuant to which Dr. Baumgartner has received a one-time retention bonus payment of \$12,500 and a one-time milestone bonus payment of \$12,500 in 2013 and a one-time milestone payment of \$25,000 in 2014.

 William K. McVicar, Ph.D.
 On August 23, 2007, we entered into an employment agreement with Dr. McVicar, our Executive Vice President and Chief Scientific Officer, which we amended on December 23, 2008 and October 9, 2009.
-Dr. McVicar currently receives a base salary of \$290,698, which is subject to review and adjustment in accordance with our corporate policy.
+Dr. McVicar currently receives a base salary of \$305,233, which is subject to review and adjustment in accordance with our corporate policy.
 Dr. McVicar is eligible for an annual performance bonus with a target amount of 20% of his base salary, payable at the discretion of our board of directors.
 Dr. McVicar is eligible to participate in our employee benefit plans in effect from time to time, subject to the terms of those plans.
-We also entered into a retention bonus agreement with Dr. McVicar on June 24, 2013 pursuant to which Dr. McVicar received a one-time retention bonus payment of \$12,500 and one-time milestone bonus payments of \$12,500 and \$25,000.
+We also entered into a retention bonus agreement with Dr. McVicar on June 24, 2013 pursuant to which Dr. McVicar has received a one-time retention bonus payment of \$12,500 and one-time milestone bonus payments of \$12,500 in 2013 and a one-time milestone payment of \$25,000 in 2014.